 On August 17, 2023, the Massachusetts Department of Housing & Community Development (DHCD) released an amendment to their Guidelines for the Multi-Family Zoning Requirement for MBTA Communities, now allowing partial compliance in districts where ground floor non-residential space is required.
 Multifamily is defined by DHCD as three or more units on a lot.
 The as of right zoning in Brookline must technically permit 6,990 multifamily units, independent of the number of housing units already in place nor how many units actually get built.

 Enacted as part of the economic development bill in January 2021, this new regulation requires that an MBTA community shall have at least one zoning district in which multi-family housing is permitted as of right (i.e., does not require a discretionary permit such as a Special Permit) and meets other criteria set forth in the statute:

-- Not more than ½ miles from a commuter rail station, subway station, ferry terminal or bus station, if applicable.
+Not more than ½ mile from a commuter rail station, subway station, ferry terminal or bus station, if applicable.